QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Spinorial Maxwell equation

-Our goal is to define gamma matrices, which enable writing the well-known second-order wave equation of the four-potential, given by $\partial^\mu\partial_\mu A^\nu=\mu_0J_\mathrm{e}^\nu$, as a first-order equation for the photon spinor $\Psi$ in Eq.~\eqref{eq:wavefunctions}, which, unlike the Dirac equation, also includes the source term expressed by the charge-current spinor $\Phi$.
-We next show that it is possible to construct $8\times8$ gamma matrices, which operate on the photon spinor $\Psi$ in Eq.~\eqref{eq:wavefunctions} leading to Maxwell's equations and to $\Psi$ having desired properties.
-In analogy to the Dirac theory, our gamma matrices $\boldsymbol{\gamma}_\mathrm{B}^\mu$ satisfy $\mathbf{I}_8\partial^\mu\partial_\mu=(\boldsymbol{\gamma}_\mathrm{B}^\mu\partial_\mu)^2$.
+Our goal is to define gamma matrices, which enable writing the well-known second-order wave equation of the four-potential, given by $\partial^a\partial_a A^b=\mu_0J_\mathrm{e}^b$, as a first-order equation for the electromagnetic spinor $\Psi$ in Eq.~\eqref{eq:wavefunctions}, which, unlike the Dirac equation, also includes the source term expressed by the charge-current spinor $\Phi$.
+We next show that it is possible to construct $8\times8$ gamma matrices, which operate on the electromagnetic spinor $\Psi$ in Eq.~\eqref{eq:wavefunctions} leading to Maxwell's equations and to $\Psi$ having desired properties.
+In analogy to the Dirac theory, our gamma matrices $\boldsymbol{\gamma}_\mathrm{B}^a$ satisfy $\mathbf{I}_8\partial^a\partial_a=(\boldsymbol{\gamma}_\mathrm{B}^a\partial_a)^2$.
 Here we use the subscript B to indicate that these gamma matrices are associated with bosonic fields in distinction to the gamma matrices of fermionic fields in the Dirac theory.

-We write the spinorial photon equation in a form that closely reminds the Dirac equation describing spin-$\frac{1}{2}$ particles in the case when the mass of the particle is set to zero and when an external source term is added.
-The spinorial photon equation, which, as shown in Sec.~\ref{sec:Maxwell}, describes all of classical electromagnetism, is written as
+We write the spinorial Maxwell equation in a form that closely reminds the Dirac equation describing spin-$\frac{1}{2}$ particles in the case when the mass of the particle is set to zero and when an external source term is added.
+The spinorial Maxwell equation, which, as shown in Sec.~\ref{sec:Maxwell}, describes all of classical electromagnetism, is written as

-In analogy to the Dirac equation for electrons, the spinorial photon equation is a first-order differential equation that is covariant in Lorentz transformations between inertial frames.
-The $8\times8$ bosonic gamma matrices $\boldsymbol{\gamma}_\mathrm{B}^\mu$ in Eq.~\eqref{eq:photonDirac} are defined as
+In analogy to the Dirac equation for electrons, the spinorial Maxwell equation is a first-order differential equation that is covariant in Lorentz transformations between inertial frames.
+The $8\times8$ bosonic gamma matrices $\boldsymbol{\gamma}_\mathrm{B}^a$ in Eq.~\eqref{eq:photonDirac} are defined as

 The $4\times4$ bosonic sigma matrices $\boldsymbol{\sigma}_\mathrm{B}^x$, $\boldsymbol{\sigma}_\mathrm{B}^y$, and $\boldsymbol{\sigma}_\mathrm{B}^z$ in Eq.~\eqref{eq:gamma} are given in the Cartesian basis by